corefan/xenko-docs/en/manual/physics/colliders.md

 * "Dynamic" means both collision information and events, plus dynamic response (ie the colliders bump into each other instead of passing through).

-For example, rigid body colliders dynamically collide with static colliders (ie bump into them).
+For example, rigidbody colliders dynamically collide with static colliders (ie bump into them).
 However, no objects dynamically collide with triggers; collisions are detected in the code, but objects simply pass through.

 ## Show colliders in the scene editor